 Located 15 miles SE of Fairbanks, Santa Claus House is a popular tourist destination.

-This beautiful hike is about 40 minutes outside of Fairbanks and on the way to Chena Hot Springs.
-You even have the option to hike all the way to the hot springs (8.3 miles one way).
-The hike offers stunning views and you walk next to the Chena River.
+This beautiful hike is about 40 minutes outside of Fairbanks on the way to Chena Hot Springs.
+The entire hike will take you all the way to the hot springs (8.3 miles one way).
+Just make sure you’re up for the hike back or have a car at the hot springs to drive you back!

 These walking/hiking trails wind through a 75 acre forest with a variety of wildlife in the sanctuary.